Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/The Plot.md

 Once Persephone is chained, and Minos is brought to Thera, Aphelios will join them and the ritual will commence.
 Where the Minoan Empire was vanquished, it will rise once more, stronger, more dangerous than ever,

-Selene, on her way to the oracle, has her key piece stolen by an unsuspecting thief, and noticing he was heading towards Athens, sends Hector to retrieve it.

 Our Heroes start in Athens for the summer solstice, (which looks like winter solstice because Persephone's absence).
 Zeus sends Hermes to assemble them.
 The heroes must travel to the island of Crete and free Persephone, defeat Aphelios and save Greece!

-During this time, Persephone has been missing for 6 months, Selene has overtaken the Oracle 3-4 months ago and Nyx is on her way to Minos in Tartarus.
+During this time, Persephone has been missing for 1-4 months, Selene has overtaken the Oracle some time ago and Nyx is on her way to Minos in Tartarus.

 #### Phase 1: